Joint mortgage after separation: what are my rights?

 It is highly advisable that both you and your ex-partner engage a solicitor when one if buying the other out of a house.

-First of all, you’ll need to get your property valued by an estate agent, as the value will almost have certainly changed since you bought or last remortgaged it.
+Firstly you’ll need to get your property valued by an estate agent, as the value will almost have certainly changed since you bought or last remortgaged it.
 Then you need to contact your mortgage provider to get a redemption figure - this is the exact amount you still owe on the mortgage.
-At this point it is essential you explain that you plan to buyout your partner.
+At this point it is essential you explain that you plan to buy out your partner.
 If it’s just you who is going to have your name on the mortgage, then they are highly likely to carry out an affordability assessment before agreeing to the change.
 If a new name is being added to the mortgage, then that party will also be required to go through an affordability assessment.

 The equity left in your home will be the total after subtracting your outstanding mortgage from the property’s new valuation.
 Then you need to decide how much your ex-partner will receive - this will usually be 50%, although you may require mediation or legal advice to reach an agreement.